MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/ccvshop/_index.md

     - /payments/integrations/ecommerce-platforms/ccvshop/
     - /ecommerce-platforms/ccv-shop/
 ---
-This technical manual is for installing and configuring our free app to integrate MultiSafepay payment solutions into your CCV Shop.
+This technical manual is for installing and configuring our free app to integrate MultiSafepay payment solutions into your CCV Shop webshop.

 {{< details title="Test environment" >}}
 &nbsp;